-LIFE SCIENCE EDUCATION/TEACHING MAJOR (GRADES 9-12): 79 TO 90 CREDITS - (BA TRADITIONAL) WITH OPTIONAL GRADES 5 - 8 GENERAL SCIENCE ADD-ON
+LIFE SCIENCE EDUCATION/TEACHING MAJOR (GRADES 9-12): 74-75 CREDITS - (BA TRADITIONAL)

-Program Overview - Students who complete this major are eligible to apply to the Minnesota Department of Education for a teaching credential in science (grades 5 through 8) and life science (grades 9 through 12).
+Program Overview - Students who complete this major are eligible to apply to the Minnesota Department of Education for a teaching credential in life science (grades 9 through 12).
 Passage of standardized examinations of content and pedagogy are also required.